 Existing high level properties can be extended, either structurally as subproperties, or in some cases, dynamically, using properties of properties which allow subtyping.

-Additional information that falls outside the semantics formally defined by the can be recorded as unstructured data using E1 CRM Entity.
+Additional information that falls outside the semantics formally defined by the CIDOC CRM can be recorded as unstructured data using E1 CRM Entity.
 P3 has note: E62 String.

-In mechanisms 1 and 2 the concepts subsume and thereby cover the extensions.
+In mechanisms 1 and 2 the CIDOC CRM concepts subsume and thereby cover the extensions.

 In mechanism 3, the information is accessible at the appropriate point in the respective knowledge base.
 This approach is preferable when detailed, targeted queries are not expected; in general, only those concepts used for formal querying need to be explicitly modelled.

-Conservative Extension of the Scope of by Model Extensions
+Conservative Extension of the Scope of CIDOC CRM by Model Extensions

-base (or an extention of it) may be extended by declaring subclasses of existing classes as well as superclasses.
+CIDOC CRMbase (or an extention of it) may be extended by declaring subclasses of existing classes as well as superclasses.
 In the former case, all properties of the CIDOC CRM class will hold for the subclasses.
-In the latter case, the scope of the base will be extended and a property of the base class may hold for the new superclass but not necessarily.
+In the latter case, the scope of the CIDOC CRMbase will be extended and a property of the CIDOC CRM base class may hold for the new superclass but not necessarily.
 In the case a property p of a class A also holds for a new superclass B it should be a conservative extension.
 That is, when restricted to the original class the extended property, p’, is identical to the original property p.
 In general a superproperty is said to be a conservative extension of a subproperty when it is identical to the sub property when restricted to its domain and range.

-Taken on its own, base is not affected by such a conservative extension of scope, since it is not concerned with A. This is similar to what in logic is called a conservative extension of a theory.
+Taken on its own, CIDOC CRMbase is not affected by such a conservative extension of scope, since it is not concerned with A. This is similar to what in logic is called a conservative extension of a theory.
 This construct is necessary for an effective modular management of ontologies, but is not possible with the current way RDF/OWL treats it.

 In first order logic the conservative extension of a property can be expressed as follows.
 Assume that A and C are subclasses of B and D respectively and that p, p’ are properties between A,C and B, D respectively: